2022/23 PDC World Darts Championship Preview

 The semi finals will be the winner of section one v winner of section two.
 The winners of sections three and four will play in the other semi final.

-The two semi final winners will play in the final, with the victor being crowned the World Darts Champion.
+The two semi final winners will play in the final, with the victor winning the PDC World Darts Championship.

 You can view the full draw on our website.